Pushing the limits of one-dimensional NMR spectroscopy for automated structure elucidation using artificial intelligence: Results and discussion

 In some cases, performing \textsuperscript{13}C NMR in addition to \textsuperscript{1}H NMR can be prohibitive.
 Hence, it is informative to examine how the model's performance changes when only \textsuperscript{1}H NMR is used.
-Training a spectrum-to-structure model that only takes the \textsuperscript{1}H spectra, the model's structure prediction accuracy drops from \numericalresult{55.2\%} to \numericalresult{46.6\%}, while its substructure F1 score drops from $0.84$ to $0.81$ (Table~\ref{table:spectrum_ablations}).
-This relatively mild performance degradation is consistent across molecule size (SI Figure~11) and indicates that the \textsuperscript{1}H NMR spectrum contains the majority of the connectivity information required for elucidating the molecular structure, with the \textsuperscript{13}C NMR providing a small amount of clarifying information in some cases.
-Indeed, when the model is trained on only the \textsuperscript{13}C NMR, the accuracy drops dramatically to only \numericalresult{5.5\%}, with essentially no predictive power ($<$ 1\%) retained for system sizes above 33 heavy atoms (SI Figure~11).
+Training a spectrum-to-structure model that only takes the \textsuperscript{1}H spectra, the model's Top-15 structure prediction accuracy drops from \numericalresult{60.4\%} to \numericalresult{46.6\%}, while its substructure F1 score drops from $0.84$ to $0.81$ (Table~\ref{table:spectrum_ablations}).
+This relatively mild performance degradation is consistent across molecule size (SI Figure~S14) and indicates that the \textsuperscript{1}H NMR spectrum contains the majority of the connectivity information required for elucidating the molecular structure, with the \textsuperscript{13}C NMR providing a small amount of clarifying information in some cases.
+Indeed, when the model is trained on only the \textsuperscript{13}C NMR, the Top-15 accuracy drops dramatically to only \numericalresult{19.4\%}, with low predictive power \numericalresult{($<$ 10\%)} retained for system sizes above 33 heavy atoms (SI Figure~S14).

-Table~\ref{table:spectrum_ablations} shows that pretraining has a significant positive influence on the structure accuracy of the model, with an increase of \numericalresult{11.5\%} when using the pretrained transformer as opposed to no pretraining.
+Table~\ref{table:spectrum_ablations} shows that pretraining has a significant positive influence on the structure accuracy of the model, with an increase of 22 percentage points in the Top-15 accuracy when using the pretrained transformer as opposed to no pretraining.
 This suggests that the molecular representation learned by the transformer during the substructure-to-structure task is an effective way of conditioning the model with an understanding of molecular structure that transfers well to the spectrum-to-structure task.
-Interestingly, the pre-training procedure does not affect the F1 score, with the model maintaining comparable substructure prediction performance with and without the pre-trained transformer (\numericalresult{0.84} with pretraining, \numericalresult{0.85} without pretraining).
+In contrast, the pre-training procedure does not affect substructure prediction performance with the model obtaining comparable F1 scores with (\numericalresult{0.84}) and without (\numericalresult{0.84}) the pre-trained transformer.
 This is due to the separation within the architecture: the encoder-only model for predicting the substructure profile does not share any weights with the encoder-decoder transformer used for predicting the structure, with the two models operating largely independently while sharing a joint representation of the spectra as input.